-Surrounded by lush mountains in the south of Gifu Prefecture, Tajimi City is home to Mino-yaki pottery.
+Surrounded by lush mountains in southern Gifu Prefecture, the city of Tajimi is home to Minoyaki pottery.

-The streets lined with historical potteries and ceramic shops reveal just how integrated pottery is with life here.
+The streets, lined with historical pottery factories ?and ceramic shops, reveal just how integrated pottery is with life here.

-Back in the 1970s, pottery was so common that the Toki river flowing through the town was milky with potting clay.
+Back in the 1970s, pottery was so common? that the Toki river flowing through the city was milky with potter's clay.

-Living Talk bases its creative pursuits out of this historical center, Tajimi.
+Living Talk bases its creative pursuits out of this historic centre, Tajimi.

-Pottery made in eastern Mino, including Tajimi, is known as Mino-yaki, or Mino Ware.
+Pottery made in the traditional province of Mino, which included Tajimi, is known as Minoyaki, or Mino ware.

-With roots dating back 1,300 years, Oribe and numerous other distinctive Mino Ware styles developed, giving birth to a wide variety of glazes, clay and working techniques.
+With origins going back 1,300 years, Mino ware generated Oribe and numerous other distinctive styles, along with a wide variety of glazes, clays and working techniques.

-The region currently produces around half of all domestic pottery, lining dinner tables around Japan and abroad.
+The region currently produces around half of all tableware lining tables around Japan and abroad.

 1-1 Misaka-cho Tajimi-shi Gifu